 The benefit of the numeric approach to scoring and reason for the shift from the previous approach utilised for SA1 is it provides the opportunity for more nuanced comparison between options.
 For example, an objective against one option that is awarded major positive and a numeric value of +2 is not the same as the same objective against another option receiving the same major positive descriptor, but with a score of +6, with the former method effectively acting as a 'cap' and thus preventing an understanding of a substantially negative or positive effect.
-The benefit of this approach is more strongly felt when assessing potential allocations which on many levels share similarities.
-Ultimately, it allows for options across both SAs 2 and 3 to be better compared through a range of matrix tables that are contained in Section 3.
-Additionally, the move to use of numeric values in representing the sustainability of an option is aligned well with modern accessibility requirements.
-Notably, it does weaken the role of the descriptors that have carried through from the Scoping Report (2019); instead, the resulting numeric values applied against each objective provide the required insight.
+The benefit of this approach is more strongly felt when assessing potential allocations, which on many levels share similarities.